cycloptux/GiselleBot-Documentation/docs/source/modules/custreact.rst

 Command Description
 ^^^^^^^^^^^^^^^^^^^
 Prints the current configuration for a specific custom reaction.
+It will also preview how the reaction is printed when triggered in a server (placeholders will **not** be replaced in this preview).

 Examples
 ^^^^^^^^